Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 The interior preserves the wooden framework of a Showa-era building, accented with touches of Taisho-era romanticism.

 With nearly a century of history, Umezono is among Kyoto’s most beloved traditional sweet shops.
 The Sanjo–Teramachi branch is actually its fifth location.
-I had always assumed this was their original store, but later discovered that the true birthplace of Umezono is a smaller, but easily found, space on Kawaramachi Street, right next to a wholesale grocery store.
+I had always assumed this was the original store, only to later discover that Umezono’s true birthplace is a smaller but easy-to-find space on Kawaramachi Street, right beside a wholesale grocery shop.

-Umezono was founded in 1927 (Showa 2) as a tiny shop on Kawaramachi Street specializing in mitarashi dango—skewered rice dumplings glazed with a sweet soy sauce.
-Back then, their claim to fame was grilling the dango over charcoal, one skewer at a time.
-Unlike the typical ball-shaped dumplings, Umezono’s are crafted in a rare “tawara” shape (meaning “straw rice bale” in Japanese)—a thick rectangular form said to allow the sauce to coat more evenly for a richer, deeper flavor.
-Made from hand-kneaded shiratamako (glutinous rice flour), each dumpling is brushed with their house-made sauce—an umami-rich blend of dark soy sauce, sugar, and other seasonings—creating a perfect balance of sweet and savory, all wrapped in an irresistible smoky aroma.
-Even today, they continue to grill their dango over traditional charcoal, achieving a slightly charred, chewy exterior and a soft, silky center—a texture and flavor that gas stoves or machines simply can’t replicate.
-Simple yet soulful, this everyday treat quickly became part of Kyoto’s daily rhythm.
-In the early days, many locals would grab a skewer while passing through Kawaramachi, savoring it on the go as a small but cherished pleasure in their busy routines.
+Umezono was founded in 1927 (Showa 2) as a tiny shop on Kawaramachi Street specializing in mitarashi dango, skewered rice dumplings glazed with a sweet soy sauce.
+From the very beginning, their defining feature was grilling each skewer over charcoal, one by one.
+Unlike the typical round dumplings, Umezono’s are shaped in a rare “tawara” form—named after traditional straw rice bales—a thick, rectangular shape said to allow the sauce to cling more evenly, resulting in a deeper, more balanced flavor.
+Made from hand-kneaded shiratamako (glutinous rice flour), the dumplings are brushed with a house-made glaze—an umami-rich blend of dark soy sauce, sugar, and seasonings—creating a harmony of sweet and savory wrapped in a gentle, smoky aroma.
+Even today, the dango are still grilled over traditional charcoal, producing a lightly charred exterior with a soft, silky center—a texture and depth of flavor that machines and gas stoves simply can’t replicate.
+Simple yet soulful, this everyday treat quickly became woven into Kyoto’s daily rhythm.
+In its early days, locals would often grab a skewer while passing through Kawaramachi, enjoying it on the go as a small but meaningful pleasure.

 When the second generation took over, Umezono gradually expanded, opening a branch near Kiyomizu-dera Temple.
 Alongside their signature charcoal-grilled dango, they introduced other traditional sweets such as zenzai (thick sweet red bean soup) and house-made warabi mochi (chewy bracken starch jelly).
-These offerings gave tired travelers a place to rest, savor a steaming skewer of dango, and warm up with a comforting bowl of sweet bean soup—both nourishing the body and soothing the spirit.
+These additions gave weary travelers a place to pause, savor a warm skewer of dango, and recharge with a comforting bowl of sweet bean soup—offering both nourishment and quiet relief.

 Keeping Tradition Fresh – How a Century-Old Kyoto Wagashi Shop Stays Trendy

-Under Aoi Nishikawa, the third-generation owner, Umezono embraced a new vision: honoring tradition while making wagashi (Japanese confections) keep pace with modern lifestyles.
-In 2010, she opened Umezono CAFE & GALLERY (Kyoto wagashi café) in a restored machiya townhouse near Nishiki Market, adding pancakes, lattes, and matcha drinks to the menu, along with an exhibition space for art and cultural events.
-It quickly became not only a place to enjoy sweets, but also a creative hub for sharing ideas and art.
+Under Aoi Nishikawa, the third-generation owner, Umezono embraced a new direction: honoring tradition while allowing wagashi (Japanese confections) to evolve alongside modern lifestyles.
+In 2010, she launched Umezono CAFE & GALLERY in a restored machiya townhouse near Nishiki Market, introducing pancakes, lattes, and matcha drinks, along with a rotating exhibition space for art and cultural events.
+It soon became not just a place for sweets, but a creative hub where ideas, flavors, and art intersect.

-In 2016, the more modern Umezono Sabo opened, featuring the visually stunning kazari-kan (intricately designed decorative yokan, or jellied bean paste).
-Designed with seasonal colors and shapes, these artful creations perfectly balance aesthetics and flavor, making the shop a social media favorite.
-Just next door is another local gem—the retro-style bathhouse café, Cafe Sarasa Nishijin.
+In 2016, the more contemporary Umezono Sabo followed, showcasing visually striking kazari-kan—decorative yokan designed with seasonal colors and motifs.
+These artful sweets strike a careful balance between appearance and flavor, earning the shop a devoted following on social media.
+Right next door sits another local favorite, the retro-style bathhouse café Cafe Sarasa Nishijin.

-Then in 2017, the Umezono Sanjo–Teramachi branch officially opened in a renovated Showa-era cafeteria building.
-The redesign preserved its nostalgic charm while adding modern touches.
-In addition to their signature sweets, they launched the branch-exclusive Hana-Tenshin set—a beautifully arranged plate of assorted traditional and creative wagashi, including the floral-inspired An no Hanataba.
-Upstairs seating offers a view of the bustling street below, making it the perfect spot to slow down and savor the moment.
-In the display case by the entrance, models of red bean soup and warabi mochi sit quietly—not flashy, but radiating a quiet confidence born from decades of craftsmanship.
+The Umezono Sanjo–Teramachi branch opened in 2017 inside a renovated Showa-era cafeteria building.
+The redesign preserves its nostalgic character while subtly introducing modern elements.
+Alongside the brand’s classic offerings, this location introduced the branch-exclusive Hana-Tenshin set—a thoughtfully composed plate of traditional and contemporary wagashi, including the floral-inspired An no Hanataba.
+Upstairs seating looks out over the bustling street below, creating a natural pause in the middle of the city.
+Near the entrance, models of red bean soup and warabi mochi sit quietly in the display case—not flashy, but confident in a way that only decades of craftsmanship can convey.

-In 2020, Umezono Oyatsu opened inside JR Kyoto Isetan department store, offering packaged sweets and gifts for travelers to take home—bringing a little taste of Kyoto beyond the city.
+In 2020, Umezono Oyatsu opened inside JR Kyoto Isetan, offering packaged sweets and gift-ready confections for travelers to take home—extending the taste of Kyoto beyond the city itself.

-Nearly 100 years on, Umezono has evolved from skewers of charcoal-grilled dango to decorative yokan, matcha pancakes, and Hana-Tenshin platters.
-More than just desserts, Umezono offers a gentle, enduring reminder of Kyoto’s timeless beauty in everyday indulgence.
+Nearly a century after its founding, Umezono has grown from a small charcoal grill on Kawaramachi into a multifaceted wagashi brand, spanning decorative yokan, matcha pancakes, and Hana-Tenshin platters.
+More than a dessert shop, it remains a gentle, enduring expression of Kyoto’s timeless approach to everyday indulgence.

-Umezono’s Flagship & Kyoto Branch Locations – Highlights and Addresses
+Umezono’s Flagship & Kyoto Branches – Locations, Highlights, and What to Expect

 Inside Umezono Sanjo–Teramachi: Kyoto Wagashi Café Atmosphere & Features